At-Home Solutions for Seborrheic Keratosis Removal

 18. Licorice Extract

-Licorice extract is a traditional herbal remedy used in traditional Chinese medicine for its anti-inflammatory and antioxidant properties.
+Licorice extract, used in traditional Chinese medicine, is valued for its anti-inflammatory and antioxidant effects.

-Centella Asiatica, also known as gotu kola, is an herb commonly used in traditional Malay medicine for its wound healing and anti-inflammatory properties.
+Centella Asiatica, known in traditional Malay medicine, is recognized for its wound-healing and anti-inflammatory properties.

 20. Sandalwood Oil